olympiawoj/graphql-query-language-notes/graphql-query-language-transcript.md

 ## Query a GraphQL API's Types With Introspection Queries
+_**Description:** Introspection is the ability to query information about a GraphQL API’s schema.
+In this lesson, we will write queries that will return information about the pet library schema.._

 Instructor: [00:00] Throughout this process, we've used the schema tab to look at all the available queries and types on this API.
 There's also a way that we can use the query language itself to look at, or introspect, the schema.